psemdel/py-trading-bot/README.md

 # Structure
 - core contains the strategies and all backstaging logic supported by vectorbt.
 Its indicator factory is extensively used (for more information read https://vectorbt.pro/tutorials/superfast-supertrend/)
 - saved_cours contains some pre-saved data to perform backtesting.
-The jupyter notebooks in the root are there to perform this backtesting
+The jupyter notebooks are there to perform this backtesting
 - orders contains the Django models relative to orders and financial products.
 IB communication is handled also there
 - reporting contains the Django models relative to reports
 - trading_bot contains Django configuration